Riddler: Riddler reformed

-In Detective Comics #822, the first of a series of issues written by veteran Batman writer Paul Dini, the Riddler returns, having spent much of the previous year in a coma due to brain damage after being struck in the head by Shining Knight.
-When he awakes, he is cured of his insanity and of his obsession with riddles, while retaining both his genius intellect and his mammoth ego.
+In Detective Comics #822, the first of a series of issues written by Paul Dini, the Riddler returns, having spent much of the previous year in a coma due to brain damage after being struck in the head by Shining Knight.
+When he awakes, he is cured of his insanity and of his obsession with riddles, while retaining both his genius intellect and ego.
 He subsequently reinvents himself as a private detective, taking on the murder case of a wealthy socialite.
 Hired by the socialite's father, he proves that a photo of Bruce Wayne apparently implicating him in the crime depicts an impostor and briefly works with Batman to investigate the crime.
 He has suffered severe memory loss from the coma, and he barely remembers his own name.
 He does not appear to remember that Wayne and Batman are one and the same, although he does harbor some suspicions of once knowing something amazing about Wayne.

 The Riddler is a guest along with Bruce Wayne on board a ship during a party.
 During the party, an old friend of Bruce's falls overboard and is mauled to death by sharks.
 Riddler appears to solve the case with the suicide of the apparent murderer, and quickly takes the credit.
 However, Batman finds evidence that suicide was a setup to divert attention away from the real killer.
 Bruce suspects foul play, and eventually tracks down the killer, whom Riddler is also close to catching before Nigma is bludgeoned over the head by a shark-tooth club.
 The killer pushes Batman out the window and is about to drop him to his death, when Nigma wraps his tie around an arrow, lights it on fire, and shoots it into the killer's back.
 As the assailant rolls around screaming, Nigma taunts him, refusing to douse the flames.
 Batman extinguishes the flame and responds to Nigma's assertion that they are now allies with hostile dismissal.

-The Riddler is then hired by Bruce Wayne to track down an experimental drug developed by Wayne Enterprises, currently being tested for muscle stamina and cellular regeneration, which has been stolen by corrupt lab assistant Lisa Newman.
-He discovers that Newman is staying at the same Athenian Women's Help Shelter as Harley Quinn, falsely claiming to be an abuse victim.
-With Harley's help, he defeats Newman and returns the drug to Wayne Enterprises, earning Batman's trust for the time being.